-Hong Kong protester shot by police as chaos erupts across city: media
+Hong Kong police open fire, wounding protester, as chaos erupts

 Protesters are angry about what they see as police brutality and meddling by Beijing in the former British colony’s freedoms, guaranteed by the “one country, two systems” formula put in place when the territory returned to Chinese rule in 1997.

-Reporting by Donny Kwowk and Anne Marie Roantree; Writing by Lincoln Feast; Editing by Christian Schmollinger and Paul Tait
+Reporting by Donny Kwowk and Anne Marie Roantree; Additional reporting by Josh Smith and Kate Lam; Writing by Lincoln Feast; Editing by Paul Tait